ibm-cloud-architecture/refarch-integration/README.md

 1. Decision engine to automate business rules execution and Management for [product recommendation in the context of user moving in different location](https://github.com/ibm-cloud-architecture/refarch-cognitive-prod-recommendations)
 1. [LDAP for user Management](https://github.com/ibm-cloud-architecture/refarch-integration-utilities#ldap-configuration) to centralize authentication use cases.

-We have other repositories to address...
+We have also other repositories to address...
 * [Testing](https://github.com/ibm-cloud-architecture/refarch-integration-tests) This repository includes a set of test cases to do component testing, functional testing and integration tests.

 ### User interface